On the better behaved version of the GKZ hypergeometric system

 \begin{remark} The usual GKZ hypergeometric system coincides with $\GKZ(\Aa,K;\beta)$ if $N$ has no torsion and $v_i$ generate $K$ \emph{as a semigroup}.
 Indeed, then $K_{\rm prim}=\{0\}$, \eqref{2} leads to the linear equations of \cite{GKZ} and \eqref{1} leads to

 whenever $\sum_{i}(k_i-l_i)v_i=0$, which are the binomial relations of \cite{GKZ}. \end{remark}

 \begin{remark} The $n$-tuple $\Aa$ of elements of $N$ is allowed to contain repeated elements.
-As one can see from the PDEs defining the better-behaved GKZ system, the effect of having $v_i=v_j$ for some $i \not= j,$ is that all functions $\Phi_c$ depend on $x_i + x_j$. \end{remark}
+As one can see from the PDEs defining the better behaved GKZ system, the effect of having $v_i=v_j$ for some $i \not= j,$ is that all functions $\Phi_c$ depend on $x_i + x_j$. \end{remark}